Dennis Dixon

-Dennis Lee Dixon Jr. (born January 11, 1985) is a former American football quarterback.
-He was drafted by the Pittsburgh Steelers in the fifth round of the 2008 NFL Draft and played with the team through 2011.
-He was a member of the Baltimore Ravens practice squad during the 2012 season in which they won the Super Bowl.
-He played college football at the University of Oregon.
+Dennis Lee Dixon Jr. (born January 11, 1985) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Oregon Ducks.
+Dixon was selected by the Pittsburgh Steelers in the fifth round of the 2008 NFL draft and played with the team through 2011.
+He was a member of the Baltimore Ravens practice squad during the 2012 season in which they won a Super Bowl.

-Early years
+Early life

 Dixon was the starting quarterback for San Leandro High School's football team beginning his sophomore year.
-In his senior season, Dixon threw for 2,426 yards and 30 touchdowns, leading his team to a 12-1 season in 2002.
-Dixon completed his high school career with 5,951 yards and 79 touchdowns, guiding San Leandro to a 36-3 record, with his only losses coming in three straight California North Coast Section 4A championship games to perennial powerhouse De La Salle.
+In his senior season, Dixon threw for 2,426 yards and 30 touchdowns, leading his team to a 12–1 season in 2002.
+Dixon completed his high school career with 5,951 yards and 79 touchdowns, guiding San Leandro to a 36–3 record, with his only losses coming in three straight California North Coast Section 4A championship games to perennial powerhouse De La Salle.

 Dixon was a consensus four-star recruit, and was ranked among the top passing and rushing quarterbacks in the nation.
 He eventually decided to attend the University of Oregon, stating that "I am going to Oregon with only one purpose, and that is to win a national championship".

 Dixon was also a highly recruited baseball player, and was initially drafted by the Cincinnati Reds in the 20th round of the 2003 Major League Baseball Draft.
 However, he did not sign because he wanted to go to college and get a degree.